Skip to main content

 END

-The dispatcher picks exactly one mode per turn:
+The TherapeuticAgent selects exactly one therapeutic response style per turn:

 supportiveDefault — user sharing feelings, seeking support, or greeting